 - What is going to happen to the wildlife?

-- The wildlife that can’t move on their own, such as fish, turtles, and crayfish, will be moved — under the supervision of wildlife experts — to Lake Spafford which will still be filled with water during construction.
-Birds, and other wildlife that can move quickly on their own, will migrate to adjacent areas naturally.
+- The wildlife that can’t move on their own, such as fish, turtles, and crayfish, will be moved — under the supervision of wildlife experts — to parts of the Waterway that will still be filled with water during construction.
+Birds, including ducks, and other wildlife that can move quickly on their own will migrate to adjacent areas naturally.
 An exclusion fence will prevent turtles from re-entering the construction area.
-After construction is complete, animals will naturally repopulate the east end of the waterway.
+After construction is complete, animals will naturally repopulate the restored Waterway.

 - Where does the funding come from?

 - What is the long-term plan for the Waterway?

-- The long-term plan (over the next 4 years) is to create the same type of re-circulation and weir system to the west, continuing to the Putah Creek Lodge.
-From the Putah Creek Lodge to the western terminus of the waterway, the plan is to create an emergent marsh, open water, and riparian forest habitat area which will increase the wildlife habitat dramatically.
+- The long-term plan is to create an emergent marsh, open water, and riparian forest habitat area which will increase the wildlife habitat dramatically.
 The area will be stewarded for plants, wildlife, and flood protection.
 The west end of the Waterway project area is also planned to have a boardwalk and viewing platforms, for which we are currently raising donor funds.

 - Where can I find out more information about this project?

 - Online: Updates about the project will be available on the UC Davis Arboretum and Public Garden website at arboretum.ucdavis.edu/waterway.

 Email: To stay informed about this project and its progress, as well as future phases of the Arboretum Waterway Flood Protection and Habitat Improvement Project, please be sure you are signed up to receive The Leaflet, the UC Davis Arboretum and Public Garden’s email newsletter.